enatsek/Debian-Ubuntu/ad.md

 sudo systemctl unmask samba-ad-dc
 ```

-Debian 12 gives the following error, ignore it:

-`Failed to stop systemd-resolved.service: Unit systemd-resolved.service not loaded.`
+**Note:** On Debian 12, you may see an error `Failed to stop systemd-resolved.service: Unit systemd-resolved.service not loaded.` This can be safely ignored.

-### 1.4.
-Remove resolv.conf and create a new one
+### 1.5.
+Recreate resolv.conf

 ```
 sudo rm /etc/resolv.conf
 sudo nano /etc/resolv.conf
 ```

-Fill as below
+Add the following lines:

 ```
 domain 386387.xyz